 In the next screen select your validators.
 Please make sure you've read the article on how to select validators.
 Once you're done, click “Bond and Nominate”.

 How to stake using your Ledger

-NOTE: Ledger Live natively supports Polkadot, so if want to stake on Polkadot you can do it directly from Ledger Live by following these instructions.
+NOTE: Ledger Live now natively supports Polkadot.
+In order to stake from Ledger Live directly, follow these instructions instead.

 Since Ledger does not support batch transactions, bonding and nominating needs to be done in two separate transactions.